ritvikmath/jekyll-now/_posts/2017-2-14-Relationship_Math.md

 </center>
 </figure>

 Wow!
 It might seem like those 6 additional hearts we gain from our model are measly, but look again!
-Considering each one represents 464,000 couples, it turns out that we claffify an additional 2.8 million couples correctly compared to the random guessing model.
+Considering each one represents 464,000 couples, it turns out that we claffify an ***additional 2.8 million couples correctly*** compared to the random guessing model!

-Now the question we (or at least I) have been waiting to answer: What are the best predictors of whether a couple will break up in the next year.
+Now the question we (or at least I) have been waiting to answer: **What are the best predictors of whether a couple will break up in the next year**.
 Here they are:

 ## Feature Importances in Our Model
 ---